Chakazul/chakazul.github.io/lenia-CE/lenia.md

 *   _**Amazing cells**_ - Some cell-like creatures are **polymorphic** - able to switch among various phenotypes, while engaging in **complex interactions**.
 How many phenotypes and combos can you find?
 *   _**Bizarre cells**_ - They exhibit a kind of strange behavior that looks like communication (?), and they sometimes **form colonies**.
 *   The last pattern is _**Gosper's glider gun**_ in the Game of Life.
 This is to demonstrate that discrete cellular automata is a special case of continuous cellular automata, and thus can be simulated inside _Lenia_ (using a step kernel).

-## What does it mean

-The exact mechanism of how self-organization in _Lenia_ works is still a mystery, but we may get a few hints by interpreting the local rule in various ways.

-The weighted sum and growth function are generalizations of the neighbor sum and conditional rules in the Game of Life, respectively.
-The weighted sum is mathematically a **convolution** $\mathbf{K} * \mathbf{A}$ (which can be calculated efficiently using the [convolution theorem](https://en.wikipedia.org/wiki/Convolution_theorem) and [fast Fourier transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform)).
-It can be said as a blurred version of the world, a potential of some [morphogenetic field](https://en.wikipedia.org/wiki/Morphogenetic_field), or comparable to a [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) that is used in machine learning.

-From an [artificial life](https://en.wikipedia.org/wiki/Artificial_life) perspective, if we treat the pattern as an autonomous "**agent**" like an animal or a robot, the weighted sum can be interpreted as the "perception" of the world as being perceived by the "sensors" (kernels) of the agent.
-After a decision making process (growth mappings), the agent takes the appropriate "actions" (growth values) back to the world.
-This process mimics a **sensori-motor feedback loop** that may contribute to the self-organization of patterns.

-In an alternative formulation where the clip function is not needed (e.g. replace $G(\;)$ by $G(\;) - \mathbf{A}$), the algorithm of continuous cellular automata can be rewritten as the below equation that is strikingly similar to [**reaction diffusion systems**](https://www.complexity-explorables.org/explorables/hopfed-turingles/).
-These two categories of complex dynamical systems are perhaps closely related afterall.

-$$ \partial_t \mathbf{A} = - \mathbf{A} + G(\mathbf{K} * \mathbf{A}) $$

 ## References